ustwo/bdd-crossplatform-apps/docs/intro.md

 We think collaboration is key to put together amazing products and we have found in BDD the perfect trojan horse to make that collaboration happen.

 The set up we describe below is what underpins the process from a technical point of view.
-WE don't claim it's perfect or the only way of doing it,it's simply hoy we do it.
-One of the expected outcomes of publishing it is gather feedback and improve it.
+We don't claim it's perfect or the only way of doing it, it's simply how we do it.
+One of the expected outcomes of publishing it is gathering feedback and improveing it.
 So yeah, we are all ears.

 ### What this is about